Professional Scientist Preparation Program

-The Professional Scientist Preparation Program (PSP2) is designed to prepare students in the Maricopa Community Colleges for professional school and careers in the health and science professions including but not limited to: medical doctor (MD/DO), pharmacist, physician's assistant, dentist, physical therapist, research scientist, etc.
+The Professional Scientist Preparation Program (PSP2) is designed to prepare students in the Maricopa Community Colleges for application to professional school in the health and science occupations including but not limited to: medical doctor (MD/DO), pharmacist, physician's assistant, dentist, physical therapist, research scientist, etc.

 Who can participate?

 Is interested in a career in the sciences

 Has completed at least 8 credit hours in college level lab science